GiftRocket/embed/README.md

-### GiftRocket Embed
+### Embed
 -----

 Add flexible payouts to your application with a few lines of javascript.

 ### Overview

-The GiftRocket Embed client SDK is the easiest way to add rewards and incentives to your product, while maintaining full control of your user experience.
-Within your application, end-users are presented with a white-labeled UI.
+The Embed client SDK is the easiest way to add rewards and incentives to your product, while maintaining full control of your user experience.

-Through this module, they can choose to receive funds from among a wide set of options, including <b>direct bank deposit (ACH), PayPal, Visa prepaid cards, and popular brand gift cards</b>.
-This set of choices is programmatically configurable through the client SDK.
+Within your application, end-users are presented with a white-labeled interface wherein they can choose to receive funds from among a wide set of options.
+This payout set includes <b>direct bank deposit (ACH), PayPal, Visa prepaid cards, and popular brand gift cards</b>.
+This catalog is programmatically configurable through the client SDK.

 ### Access